 The food a person eats can positively impact the microbiome in the gut.

 Another key element of the microbiome diet is probiotics.
 Research into the potential benefits of probiotics is ongoing.
-A 2017 review found evidence they could help with:
+A

 However, scientists are still trying to understand how specific foods and bacterial species affect the microbiome.

 A 2019 study found that similar foods could affect people’s gut flora in very different ways, depending on the individual.
 This suggests that how a diet influences the microbiome is also individualized.